maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 This is why I've opted to use _vanilla_ Vue 3.
 And yes, I'm aware that [Nuxt 3 offers client-side rendering](https://nuxt.com/docs/guide/concepts/rendering#client-side-rendering), as well as plenty of other DX improvements such as auto-imports.
 But since I'm already planning to rewrite [Spotify Playlist Archive](https://spotifyplaylistarchive.com) in Nuxt 3's stable version (at the time of writing, it's still powered by a release candidate), I thought it would be nice to make a Vue app for a change.

 When it comes to the component library, it's high time I revisited Vuetify.
-I haven't used Vuetify since Vue 3 came out, since the former initially offered no support for the latter.
-But since this is no longer the case, I've finally got an opportunity to see it in some development action.
+I haven't used Vuetify since Vue 3 came out, as the former initially offered no support for the latter.
+This is no longer the case, though, so I've finally got an opportunity to see it in some development action.

 Since I'm building a project for an Appwrite-run hackathon, I don't think I need to explain why I've chosen it as my backend service provider.